Close

 • If so, have these been based on A/B testing? (eg with VWO, Google Optimise)

-• Who decides what changes to make to the website, and how?
+• Who decides what changes to make to the website, and how are these changes implemented?

 Scale – technology